evacaribbean/Blog/README.md

 <br>

-And that's it. 🐠 The next blog post 🐳 will walk through two other connection types.
+And that's it. 🐠 The next blog post 🐳 will walk through on how to connect to MySQL and on how to use embedded drivers.

 <br>